NicolaFrancescon/Kalman-enhanced-SLDA-for-Land-Use-Classification/README.md

-# Thesis Repository
+# Kalman-Enhanced Streaming Linear Discriminant Analysis for Land Use Classification in Satellite Imagery

-This repository contains the tools and resources used for conducting simulations and analyses related to the FMoW dataset.
+This repository contains the tools and resources used for conducting simulations and analyses related to the FMoW-time dataset.
 Due to its large size, the FMoW-time dataset is not included in this repository.
 Instead, instructions and tools for creating the dataset locally are provided in the `Dataset` folder.

 ---